jaclynnbarrera/jaclynnbarrera/README.md

 ## Hi there 👋

-I'm a full stack developer based in NYC - open to work.
+I'm a full stack developer based in NYC - open to work🤝

 ### currently working on
 - 📝 learning TypeScript